 We handmake our Wax Wraps out of four things- cotton, beeswax, tree resin, and jojoba oil.
-Because we want to offer the most earth-friendly product we can, we use organic cotton, organic local beeswax, traditionally harvested tree resin from Europe, and organic jojoba oil.
+Because we want to offer the most earth-friendly product we can, we use organic cotton, organic local beeswax, sustainably harvested damar resin, and organic jojoba oil.

 Why use them

 To reduce the amount of plastic and packaging we throw away every day, and because they're so versatile and practical.
 They're antibacterial, breathable, washable, and reusable.
 They can adhere firmly to themselves and other things, and they also fold up flat so they don't take up much room when not in use.
 And they can be wiped off with a sponge so they're quick and easy to clean.

 instructions & care